rosman21/Covid-19-GraphQL-API/README.md

 First I want to credit [https://github.com/mathdroid/covid-19-api](https://github.com/mathdroid/covid-19-api) for his API.
 Without his hard work, this wouldn't be possible.
 Go give him a star.

+Test the API here: `https://covid19-graphql-api.herokuapp.com/api/graphql`

+Use this [GraphQL playground](https://www.graphqlbin.com/v2/new) and enter the endpoint above to play around with the data.

 This GraphQL API only returns cases confirmed, deaths, and recovered by country.

 Here is how the graphQL schema looks (Using [Apollo Server Express](https://www.npmjs.com/package/apollo-server-express)):